KaitlinGill1996/Java-DrugApp/README.md

 interested in.
 It allows me to make my own list of commonly used drugs in my practice and access information about them quickly.
 I have the freedom to add drugs of my choosing and use the appropriate brand name for the setting I am working in.

-As an example, if the following events occur in order after opening the application:
-- Rosuvastatin is added to the drug list
-- Ramipril is added to the drug list
-- Find cheapest drug button is pressed
-- Find most expensive drug button is pressed
-- Ramipril is removed from the drug list